 - Window Covering Kits work wonders for sealing out the drafty air.
-Not sure whether your windows need to be covered; simply light a candle and hold it near the edge of the window, if the flame flickers or goes out, chances are you need to cover the window with plastic.
-While heavy curtains are great during the evening and at night, allowing the sunshine in during the day will warm your home.
+Not sure whether your windows need to be covered; simply light a candle and hold it near the edge of the window, if the flame flickers or goes out, chances are you need to cover the window with

 - Electrical outlets in your home frequently allow in cold drafts of air.
 A great inexpensive way to block this cold air in un-used outlets is to plug in child safety plugs.

 - Also, Electrical outlet covers can be removed and insulated with a piece of thin foam (much like the foam craft sheets) to prevent cold air from coming in around the edges.
 If you don't think the outlets let cold air in, I challenge you to hold your hand over one on a chilly day!

 - If you have a basement, be sure it is insulated in cracks and crevices.
 While it may seem expensive to buy a roll or two of insulation, you will save literally hundreds of dollars per year with the investment.
 Get in those hard to reach places with a can of expanding insulation foam.